Chapter Twenty-Seven: Criminal Hero

 Worthless Attack Enchantments

-Enchantment Successful: New Item: Good Quality Jade Necklace: Enchantment Applied: Attack Up (Medium)
+Jade Necklace: Attack Up (Medium)

 "Yes!
 Yes yes yes yes YES!"
 Naofumi cheered to himself.
 He'd finally done it!
 The random enchant Gods had worked in his favor to give him the greatest of all blessings.
+His Shield could make accessories with this enchantment after all!

 "Master Naofumi…" Raphtalia yawned loudly.
 "It isn't morning yet."